fn2s/gvcamera-style/README.md

 	python gvcamera-style.py -d 0 -vd 2 --record --cuda
 	```
 You can select one of 21 target styles via top row GUI buttons or select auto changing thru all styles with period set by slider.
 One 640x480 frame inference with Nvidia 1050 GPU acceleration takes less then a second.
-So calculed GPU power required for your target fps accordingly.
+So calcule GPU power required for your target fps accordingly.

 3. Optionally read help screen:
 	```bash